How do I know I’m ready to be baptized?

 As far as age, many children are ready for baptism at 9 or 10 years of age, some at 7 or 8.
 And some are not ready at 12 or 13.
 No age level is specified in the Bible because children have different levels of experience and understanding.
 Some are ready for baptism earlier than others.

-If you feel you’re ready to take that step of obedience and be baptized, contact our church office and set up an appointment to meet with one of our pastors.
+If you feel you’re ready to take that step of obedience and be baptized, call or email our church office and set up an appointment to meet with one of our pastors.